 The customs warehouse procedure may be discharged by:

-- entry of the goods to free circulation (including onward supply to another member state and release to an excise warehouse)
+- entry of the goods to free circulation (including onward supply to an EU member state and release to an excise warehouse)

 - entry for re-export

 - entry to another special procedure such as IP

 - shipment as duty free stores - refer to paragraph 1.22.18

 1.22.2 Evidence I need before I remove goods from the warehouse

 You must not allow goods to leave your warehouse until you have received evidence that we’ve officially released the goods - if you do not get this evidence before the removal of the goods, you’ve failed to comply with the conditions of your customs warehouse authorisation and as a result you could be liable for any customs debt that may become due on the goods you’ve released.
 You may also be liable to a penalty under the Customs Civil Penalty provisions.

 1.22.3 Evidence of ‘official release’ of the goods

 Evidence of official release of the goods can be:

 - a copy of the Customs Handling of Import and Export Freight (CHIEF) Display Entry Version Details (DEVD) screen print, E2 and plain paper copy 6 C88